Definition

 Benefits of using a columnar database

 • Multipurpose.
 Columnar databases receive a lot of attention with big data applications.
 They're also used for other purposes: running online analytical processing (OLAP) cubes, storing metadata and doing real-time analytics.
-Columnar databases are efficient for these tasks because they excel at loading new data quickly.
+Columnar databases are efficient for these tasks because they excel at processing data quickly.

 • Self-indexing.
-Another benefit of a column-based DBMS is self-indexing, which uses less disk space than a relational database management system containing the same data.
+Another benefit of a column-based DBMS is self-indexing, which uses less disk space than a relational database management system containing the same data and several indexes.

 Columnar database limitations